shikhar321/TEST/README.md

 Once the user has created his/her own account after clicking the ‘Register’ button, then he/she will be redirected to Login Page.

-After successful registration, the user has to log in with the email and password provided on the registration page (Fig 1.4).
+After successful registration, the user has to log in with the email and password provided on the registration page.

 ![image](https://user-images.githubusercontent.com/78657875/126290347-ef304607-3202-497e-996d-864a70a6108e.png)